5 Ways to Feel Connected to Your College While Taking Classes Online

 Participate in student organizations

 Even though you aren’t on a physical campus every day, you can still take part in student organizations available to you online.
 Once you enroll, be sure to ask your advisor what organizations or clubs might be available for online students.
-Many schools have Student Veterans of America chapters, honor societies, and virtual clubs that might match your hobbies and interests.
+Many schools have honor societies and virtual clubs that might match your hobbies and interests.
 These can not only be a great way to feel included and involved, they can also serve as a great source for networking and job leads down the road.

 Reach out to fellow classmates